bshlgrs/reciprocity/readme.md

 - Install heroku and log into an account that can access the heroku app on the heroku CLI
 - Run `git remote add heroku https://git.heroku.com/reciprocity2.git/` to set up the Heroku remote for the first time.
 - Do `git push heroku main` to deploy.
 It builds from the Dockerfile.

+## TODOs

+- Notifications
+- Contact info displayed after you match with someone
+- Button to display the last time you logged in
+- Profile pictures
+- Option to hide people you've seen